StackMaster0ps/ChainLoader/README.md

 ### About:
-[ ASM ] Based BIOS/UEFI ChainLoader
+[ ASM ] Based BIOS/UEFI ChainLoader - A theorized and illuzive 'HolyGrail ov Code', this sequence of Assembly instructions hides in the BootSector of the before the OS-Loads.
+It navigates through the 'Side-Chain' of the system and would, 'Theoretically' drop a 'Root-Kit' into the kernel.
+It lives in several Bytes of memory inside of the Boot-Process, making recovery or re-install impossible.